benjaminion/upgrading-ethereum-book/src/book.md

 All these points are interrelated.
 Stability, in particular, is important for block proposers.
 When I propose a block, I want to be as sure as I possibly can be that the block will remain in the chain forever.
 Equivalently, that it will not be reorged out.
 Finding the head block means finding the block that most likely will make my new block the head in the views of other nodes when I build on it.

 We'll divide our exploration of how LMD GHOST works in two.
-We'll look first at the LMD part, storing latest messages, and then at the GHOST part, finding the head.
+We'll look first at the LMD part, latest messages, and then at the GHOST part, finding the head.

-##### Storing latest messages
+##### Latest messages

 Messages, in this context, are the head block votes found in attestations.

+###### Votes in LMD GHOST

 In an attestation's [data](/part3/containers/dependencies/#attestationdata), the head vote is the `beacon_block_root` field:

 ```python
 class AttestationData(Container):